riboseinc/digicert-cli/README.md

 Reissue request xxxxx8 created for order - 123456
 ```

 Pretty cool right?
-The above interface also support some other option that we
+The above command also support `--output` option that we
-can use to download the recently reissued order.
-To download, all we need to do
+can use to download the reissued certificates.
+To download we need to provide a
-is just provide a valid path and it will automatically download the certificates
+valid path and it will automatically download the certificates to it

 ```sh
 $ digicert order reissue 123456 --output /path/to/downloads